brslv/nanozen/README.md

 	}
 }
 ```
-The code above creates a base controller for your area/module/bundle/whatever-you-call-it, which should be extended by every other controller in your custom area.
-Here you instruct all your area controllers to use '../Areas/Gallery/Views/'.
+The code above creates a base controller for your area/module/bundle/whatever-you-call-it, which should be extended by **every other controller in your custom area**.
+Here you instruct all your area controllers to use '../Areas/Gallery/Views/' as a reference, when it needs to call a view.
 That's it.
 Now each new controller, extending this base wrapper class, has the ability to call views, to use database and all the flavour the framework provides you with.

 *Make Models folder*
 Here you will manage your area's models.